JudgeZ/EmbedNexus/docs/design/c4/level-4-code/README.md

 ## Implementation Guidance and Traceability
 - **TDD expectations** — Each module above must be covered by failing tests before implementation, referencing fixtures in `tests/` and scripts documented in subsystem specs.
 Capture evidence in the PR release checklist when closing the red/green cycle.
 - **Security hooks** — Modules interacting with credentials or storage must reference the relevant checklists in `docs/security/threat-model.md`, ensuring encryption, authentication, and sandboxing mitigations remain explicit.
+- **Transport validation** — Keep the adapter crates synchronized with the integration coverage in `tests/runtime_transport/` so framing, authentication, and router error propagation remain observable across HTTP, STDIO, and UDS flows.
 - **Governance integration** — `TraceabilitySync` is responsible for linking design updates back to subsystem specs and the [Architecture Traceability Index](../../traceability.md), satisfying governance log requirements.
 - **Cross-platform concerns** — Transport adapters and key management modules must honor platform notes from the ingestion, transport, and vector-store specs to keep Linux/macOS/WSL behavior aligned.